 - Two, taking in an employee who could be entrusted, as his job responsibility, some of the affairs of his business.

-Mr. Oberoi took up the second option and employed Mr. Kallu singh as his assistant and entrusted him the responsibility of opening the shop early in the morning, making sales whenever he is not at the shop, attending to customers in his absence and any other function that he may entrust from time to time.
+Mr. Oberoi took up the second option and employed Mr. Kallu singh as his assistant.
+Mr. Kallu singh was entrusted the responsibility of opening the shop early in the morning, making sales whenever Mr. Oberoi was not at the shop, attending to customers in his absence and any other function that he may be entrusted from time to time.

-He was promised a monthly salary of 2,000 and a commission of 5% of profits of the business.
+He was promised a monthly salary and a commission of 5% of profits of the business.

 - First, the magnitude of the affairs of the business are constantly increasing and it would be impossible and improbable for Mr. Oberoi to think in terms of just remembering everything or managing by simply noting down some things in a pocket note book as he had been doing till that time.